laravel/vapor-docs/1.0/projects/environments.md

 ## Mail

-As you may know, Laravel provides a clean, simple email API.
-And by default, Vapor will automatically configure your environment to use **[Amazon SES](https://aws.amazon.com/ses/)** as the default mail driver by injecting the proper Laravel environment variables during deployment.
-Of course, you may change the default mail driver by setting a different `MAIL_MAILER` environment variable.
+Laravel provides a clean, simple email API.
+And, by default, Vapor will automatically configure your environment to use **[Amazon SES](https://aws.amazon.com/ses/)** as the default mail driver by injecting the proper Laravel environment variables during deployment.
+Of course, you may change the default mail driver by defining a different value for the `MAIL_MAILER` environment variable.

-Now, if you plan to use Amazon SES in a Vapor environment, you first need to [attach a domain](#custom-domains) to your environment.
-Once attached and deployed, Vapor will automatically update the domain DNS records, so Amazon SES can validate the domain and configure the DKIM.
-These new DNS records are necessary to help protect your reputation as a sender.
+If you plan to use Amazon SES as your application's mail service, you should [attach a domain](#custom-domains) to your environment.
+Once attached and deployed, Vapor will automatically update the domain's DNS records so Amazon SES can validate the domain and configure DKIM.
+These DNS records are necessary to protect your reputation as a sender.

 :::warning Self-Managed Domains

-If you self-manage the domain DNS settings, Vapor will not update the DNS records automatically.
-Therefore, you will need to run `vapor record:list domain-name.com`, and update the DNS settings accordingly.
+If you self-manage your domain's DNS records, Vapor will not be able to update the domain's DNS records automatically.
+Therefore, you should run the `vapor record:list domain-name.com` command to view the records that Vapor indicates are required for your domain and update your DNS records accordingly.
 :::

-Next, by default Vapor configures "From Address", and the "From Name", with the`hello@your-domain.com` and `Your Project Name` values respectively.
-Of course, feel free to modify these values by adjusting both `MAIL_FROM_ADDRESS` and `MAIL_FROM_NAME` environment variables.
+By default, Vapor configures the "From Address" and "From Name" Laravel configuration settings with `hello@your-domain.com` and `Your Project Name`, respectively.
+Of course, you're free to modify these values by defining new values for the `MAIL_FROM_ADDRESS` and `MAIL_FROM_NAME` environment variables.

-Finally, if you haven't used Amazon SES before, your account will be in sandbox mode.
-Meaning that you can only send emails to verified domains, e.g: from `hello@your-domain.com` to `world@your-domain.com`.
-Moving out of the Amazon SES sandbox requires you to follow these instructions: **[docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html)**.
+Finally, if you haven't used Amazon SES before, your SES account will be in "sandbox" mode.
+Sandbox mode only allows you to send emails to manually verified domains.
+To move out of SES sandbox mode, follow these instructions: **[https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html)**.

 ## Metrics